top of page

 VI.
 ROSTER MANAGEMENT

-1. Protected players, the top two players obtained in the first auction, and the team's 1st round selection may be replaced,
+1. Protected players, the top 2 players obtained in the first auction, and the team’s 1st Round selection may be replaced, if injured, at

-3. Players promoted for the draft are eligible to be tinkered.
+3. Players promoted for the draft are also eligible to be tinkered

-4. Free agents in the back auction are not eligible to be tinkered unless they are injured between the B.A.D. draft and the Tinker round.
+4. Free agents in the back auction, however, are not eligible to be tinkered unless they are injured between the B.A.D. draft and the

-7. Selecting order reflects draft position of players to be replaced.
+7. Selecting order reflects the draft position of players to be replaced.

 C. Change Days

-3. Teams can only have 12 players on the starting roster, including 3 outfielders and 4 pitchers.
+5. Teams can only have 14 players on the starting roster, including a utility player.

-D. There are no longer any IL moves in the BAD League.
+D. There are no longer any IL moves in the BAD League as of the 2022 season

 E. Trades

-1. "Gentlemen's Rules" apply: Must share recent information re: trades, health, etc.
+1. "Gentlemen's Rules" apply: Teams must share recent information re: trades, health, etc.

-6. There are no point restrictions on trades.
+6. Beginning in 2022, there are no point restrictions on trades

 9. A starting position hole created by a trade may be patched immediately for all positions except for a starting pitcher, which must